BLAZE4242/Pleh-Public-Edition/README.md

 # Pleh!
 Public Edition
  This is the open-source copy of the free game [Pleh! on Steam](https://store.steampowered.com/app/2191550/Pleh).

+ It was made and tested on Unity version 2020.3.0f1 and may not work on other versions.

  You're free to do whatever you want with this as long as it's not for commercial use.

 ## Aura 2